hazelcast/hazelcast-go-client/README.md

 ### Starting the Client with Given Options

 Note that `Config` structs are not thread-safe.
-Complete creation of the configuration in a single go routine.
+Complete creation of the configuration in a single goroutine.

 ```go
 // create the default configuration